 When To Buy Out Your Car Lease

-In the end, it’s entirely your choice whether to buy out your auto lease.
+In the end, whether to buy out your auto lease is entirely your choice.
 Ask yourself these questions when making your decision:

 - Do I like the vehicle I’ve leased, and do I want to continue driving it?